Disclaimer: I do not own BattleTech.

 "I punched out," Atalanta said, forcing herself to meet the Loremaster's eyes as she made the shameful admission.

-"A wise choice, considering the damage you had incurred and the weight of metal you were facing," the Loremaster said dryly, "This after having defeated two mechs when the second candidate initiated a melee, and pounded two more into scrap and inflicted damage upon the fifth.
-Warrior Eryk managed to kill the only the first one you had lamed, if you are interested."
+"A wise choice, considering the damage you had incurred and the weight of metal you were facing," the Loremaster said dryly, "This after having defeated two mechs when the second candidate initiated a melee, and pounded two more into barely-functional scrap and inflicted damage upon the fifth.
+Warrior Eryk managed to kill the only the first one you crippled, if you are interested."

 She nodded politely, but in truth had not been interested in the slightest.
 Eryk was as close as the Clans came to being a mediocre warrior.
 Adequately talented, but far too reliant on his extraordinary good luck and not enough time spent practicing his gunnery.
 She did not say this though.

-"Your parachutes only partially deployed," the Loremaster said.
+"Your parachute only partially deployed," the Loremaster said.
 "And then your Sibko Instructor demonstrated execrable judgment in giving you necrosia."

 "It is tradition for Warriors who pass their Trial of Position to be given necrosia as soon as practicable," Atalanta said defensively.
 Instructor Gavarn had never belittled them the way some Trueborn Instructors would belittle Freebirth Sibkos.
 Had he pushed them harder than he would Trueborns?
 She was not certain, but she liked to think so.